 The Risk Management for International Travel Policy (Policy 8.5) provides guidelines and information for planning international travel, outlines the university’s expectations for each kind of traveler, and summarizes the resources available to those traveling on behalf of the university to facilitate safe and successful travel.
 Cornell divides international travel into two categories: Cornell travel and non-Cornell travel.

 There are two general types of travel at Cornell that receive support from the university: Cornell Directed or Supervised Travel, and Cornell Facilitated or Supported Travel.
 The level of benefits provided to travelers varies depending upon the type of travel.
-Travelers may consult with Risk Management and Insurance for an explanation of benefits relevant to their type of travel.
+Travelers may consult with International Travel Health and Safety for an explanation of benefits relevant to their type of travel.

 Cornell Directed or Supervised Travel is mission-related travel that is sponsored or supervised by Cornell and for which Cornell exercises oversight.
 The following are examples of Cornell Directed or Supervised Travel: